 Researcher: Ezgi Abacioglu

-Researcher CV: Ezgi Abacioglu received the B.Sc. degree in chemical engineering from Gazi University, Ankara, Turkey in 2013 and the M.Sc. degree in nanotechnology as a Member of the Center for Solar Energy Research and Applications (GÜNAM) in Middle East Technical University, Ankara, Turkey in 2017.
+Researcher CV: Ezgi Abacioglu received the B.Sc. degree in Chemical Engineering from Gazi University, Ankara, Turkey in 2013 and the M.Sc. degree in Micro and Nanotechnology as a Member of the Center for Solar Energy Research and Applications (GÜNAM) in Middle East Technical University, Ankara, Turkey in 2017.
 Her master´s thesis focused on fabrication and characterization of one-dimensional coaxial plasmonic nanowires for low-loss waveguides.
 During her M.Sc. studies, she extensively researched the Atomic Layer Deposition (ALD) technique and atomic layer deposited dielectric thin film properties.
 From 2018 to 2021, she was a systems engineer at Roketsan Missiles Inc., Ankara, Turkey and worked on requirements management, product review process, testing, reliability engineering, and configuration management of rocket/missile systems.
 She has certifications in Systems Engineering (Tekim Academy, 2018), Practical Reliability (Cranfield University, 2019), and CM2-Professional (IpX Europe GmbH, 2020).

 She is currently working toward the Ph.D. degree on photonic integrated THz transmitters as a Member of the Optoelectronics Department, Center for Semiconductor Technology and Optoelectronics (ZHO), University of Duisburg-Essen (UDE), Duisburg, Germany.